Newcomers Night

 Dharma

 We have a set series of 18 topics that we cycle through, covering Buddhist ethics, meditation theory and Buddhist wisdom.
-Every night will stand alone so there is no need for any previous knowledge for any evening and you can start coming at any point in the cycle.
+Every night will stand alone so there is no need for any previous knowledge for any evening, and you can start attending at any point in the cycle.

 Add To Calendar